Information for Ukrainian refugees

 Work

 As a Ukrainian refugee, you are allowed to work in the Netherlands.
 You can find out what you need on refugeehelp.nl/work and on refugeehelp.nl/culture you can read more about the workplace culture in Dutch organisations.
+The government also has information for foreigners who want to work in the Netherlands.

-You want to go to work?
 The Employer Services Desk (WSP) can help you find suitable work in the Amersfoort region.
 Go to the Amersfoort Region Work Center website and fill out the contact form.
 The WSP will then contact you as soon as possible for an interview.
 This can be done in Dutch, English, or with an interpreter.
 You can also check the Work Center calendar to see if there is another job fair of interest to you soon.
-For more job opportunities, visit refugeehelp.nl/finding-work.

 Volunteer work